 Nicole Vilas Boas

 CoFounder of Wotter.
-Swim athlete, Class of 2020 high school student, 2019 National Speech and Debate finalist and future POTUS.
+Swim athlete, Class of 2020 high school graduate (now taking a gap year and starting UNC next Fall), 2019 National Speech and Debate finalist and future POTUS.
 Becca brings powerful leadership and a passion for Wotter's female empowerment mission to the organization.
 Becca infuses energy into every aspect of the company, always seeking opportunities to build success and drive action that will bring Wotter closer to the girls it is designed to serve.
 Becca, 2017 alumni of the National Student Diversity Leadership Conference, shares Niki's passion about bringing swimming to every girl.
 Becca, Niki and swim athletes like them are the inspiration behind Wotter's Girlboss Revolution, the Wotter product line and its mission driven brand.

 CoFounder of Wotter.
 Mother of Niki, marketing professional, world traveler and lover of good people.
 Wotter was conceived when Niki and Becca were discouraged by selections in a gear and apparel market wholly owned by "Big Swim".
 Knowing that swimmers deserved high quality choices that addressed both style and high-performance function, Kate assisted the girls as they set out to build something unique, empowering, and inherently good.
 Kate is a former NASA Engineer and MBA graduate of The Ohio State University.
 She has devoted most of her career to the creation of mission driven brands - blockbuster to boutique - and takes great delight in shepherding the teen cofounders of Wotter through their entrepreneurial journey.